descholar-ceo/accommodations-directory/README.md

 I did it for learning purpose, the aim was to create a customized content but the same design of [Patashule](https://www.behance.net/gallery/25563385/PatashuleKE) by [Mathew Njuguna](https://www.behance.net/mathewnjuguna) to master the HTML5 and CSS3 / SASS for UI/UX and responsiveness.
 This project is my capstone from [Microverse](https://www.microverse.org/) after completing HTML/CSS curriculum.

 _Note: The result of this project is only a page design.
 It is not functional yet.
-It just shows the looking of the real page._
+It just shows the looking of the real website._

 ### Screenshots from browser